Skip to main content

 The Growing Role of Echocardiography in Pulmonary Arterial Hypertension Risk Stratification: The Missing Piece article thumbnail

-The Growing Role of Echocardiography in Pulmonary Arterial Hypertension Risk Stratification: The Missing PieceMiotti C, Papa S, Manzi G, et al.
+The Growing Role of Echocardiography in Pulmonary Arterial Hypertension Risk Stratification: The Missing PieceMiotti C, et al.

 • Literature review on the use of Echo parameters in PAH and their current and future roles in determining patient prognosis